dreamking60/d3-start-to-finish-leanpub/manuscript/24 PRACTICAL Add popup.md

 The new circle is added in `initialiseGroup` and given a class attribute of `popup-center`.
 It doesn't really matter what its radius is, so long as it isn't zero.
 In `updateGroup` the circle's `cy` attribute is updated using the new layout item property `.popupOffset`.

-Now we need to use the new circle to position the popup:
+Now use the new circle to position the popup:

 {caption: "js/popup.js"}
 ```js